 - Termite damage

 - Chinese drywall

 - Location of murder, suicide or other disturbing crime

 - Homeowners association issues

-If you have purchased a home and learn of undisclosed problems with the home that you believe materially adversely affect the value of the home, contact Burnett Law, P.A. at 813.221.5000 for a FREE CONSULTATION.
+If you have purchased a home and learnt of undisclosed problems with the home that you believe materially adversely affect the value of the home, contact Burnett Law, P.A., at 813.221.5000 for a FREE CONSULTATION.